spiceai/samples/grafana-datasource/README.md

 This will start the Spice runtime and Grafana server.
 The Spice runtime will load two datasets based on the parquet file in S3.

-## Setup with FlightSQL Gerafana plugin
+## Setup with FlightSQL Grafana plugin

 1. Open Grafana in your browser at [http://localhost:3000](http://localhost:3000).
 2. Log in with the default credentials `admin`/`admin`, skip the password change prompt.